 - More convenient?

-How will the founder(s) act as stewards for the money that is to be invested in their business?
+How will the founder(s) and their team act as stewards for the money that is to be invested in their business?

 Why is the investment needed and what is it to be used for (application of funds)?
 Is it to hire more engineers, sales staff, do more marketing etc?
 What is the projected 'burn rate' and how much runway does that provide?
 Have they flexed their estimates so that they understand the impact of lower and higher than expected revenues and costs?